ircv3/ircv3-specifications/extensions/message-redaction.md

 * add the `REDACT` message to the response (not counting toward message limits) after the redacted message

+In the latter case, `REDACT` responses MUST be present even if `draft/event-playback` is not negotiated.

 ### Errors

 This specification defines `FAIL` messages using the [standard replies][]